Human Resources and Administrative Coordinator

-Reporting to the Executive Director and serving as a member of the organization’s overall Management Team along with the Executive Director, Communications Manager, Operations Manager, and Program Director, this position's primary responsibility is ensuring organizational effectiveness by providing leadership for the organization's special events and fundraising functions throughout Los Angeles and Orange County.
-As such, occasional regional travel is expected between the two counties that CLUE serves.
+Reporting to the ED and serving as a member of the Leadership Team along with the ED, Program Director Development Director, Immigration Program Director, and Faith-Rooted Organizer, this position's primary responsibility is ensuring organizational effectiveness by providing leadership for the organization's administrative and human resource functions.

 CLUE, an economic justice advocacy organization, “educates, organizes, and mobilizes the faith community to accompany workers in their struggle for good jobs, dignity, and justice.”
 Working closely with other advocacy groups, labor unions, religious denominations, and educators, CLUE brings a creative spiritual voice and moral authority to economic justice campaigns.
 Within our collaborative efforts, we hearken back to ancient traditions and to the moral commitments of the faith community to shape conversation and strategy for critical local, state, and federal legislative efforts that seek to transform and improve the lives of working people.
 Our work includes advocacy surrounding workplace conditions, immigrant rights, restorative justice, affordable housing, racial justice, and any quality of life matters that undermine the economic outcomes of those in the margins.

-- Support management reporting, information flow and management, business process and organizational planning;
+- Improve the operational systems, processes and policies in support of organizations mission -- specifically, support better management reporting, information flow and management, business process and organizational planning;

 Skills and Qualities